atreides1/HW5-Benchmarking/README.md

 ### 3. Select metrics: criteria to compare performance.
 * Cache is available: Returns literally anything for any given request (95% return)
 * Cache is reliable: Returns proper values/errors for any given request (95% return)
-* Throughput: Maximum rate of successful send requests (Client -> Server)
-  * Maximum rate of successful received responses (Server -> Client)
+* Throughput: Maximum rate of successful sent and received responses (Client->Server->Client)
-  > Throughput should be testing cache capaity rather than the network/client host ##IS THIS CORRECT?

 > If the metrics you're measuring vary by the problem size, then you're fine with a static workload.
 If you're measuring things like data rate, you'd need a dynamic process.
 ### 4. List parameters: system and workload.